-The August 8 final valuation report was based on, among other things, (i) the transaction terms included in the Reorganization Agreement, (ii) Cnova's audited 2015 financial statements, (iii) Cnova's unaudited financial statements for the six months ending June 30, 2016 and (iv) the Cnova business plan.
+The August 8 final valuation report was based on, among other things, (i) the transaction terms included in the Reorganization Agreement, (ii) Cnova's audited 2015 financial statements, (iii) Cnova's unaudited financial statements for the six months ending June 30, 2016 and (iv) the Cnova business plan (as updated in July 2016).
 The August 8 final valuation report used a valuation date of June 30, 2016 and evaluated the financial parameters of the transaction as of July 19, 2016.